Nassau County LanguageLine mobile application video interpreting

 LanguageLine Can Help

-Access to an interpretation application like LanguageLine InSight can have a profound impact on community policing.
+Access to an interpretation solution can have a profound impact on community policing.

-• Using an on-demand language-access provider allows for coverage of more than 240 languages, including ones that are unanticipated, providing a vital tool to officers in the street
+• Using LanguageLine’s on-demand access allows for coverage in more than 240 languages, including ones that are unanticipated, providing a vital tool to officers in the street.

-• Instant access to an interpreter can defuse potentially volatile situations that may arise between police and limited-English speakers, the Deaf, and the Hard-of-Hearing This can enhance safety for all concerned.
+• Instant access to an interpreter can save time and lives.
+When used in the field, it can also defuse potentially volatile situations that may arise between police and limited-English speakers, the Deaf, and the Hard of Hearing.
+This can enhance safety for all concerned.

-• Enhancing the accuracy of communication can positively affect the outcome of investigations and have a direct impact on the success or failure of policing and prosecution.
+• Improving the accuracy of communication can positively affect the outcome of investigations and have a direct impact on the success or failure of policing and prosecution.

-• Finally, it is a demonstration of compliance and risk management, showing due diligence in eliminating language barriers.
+• It is a demonstration of compliance and risk management, showing due diligence in eliminating language barriers.